kunwoo-park1209/kunwoo-park1209.github.io/_posts/2022-12-31-relational-model-relational-algebra.md

 There are issues with the system:
 - Data Integrity
-  - How do we ensure that the artist's name is the same for each album entry?
+  - How do we ensure that the artist's name in each album entry exists in Artist.csv?
-  - What if somebody overwrites the album year with an invalid string?
+  - What if somebody overwrites the album year with an invalid string (e.g., alphabetical string)?
   - What if there are multiple artists on an album?
   - What happens if we delete an artist that has albums?
 - Implementation